Wednesday, October 17, 2018 | 7:00 p.m. - 9:00 p.m. | Roski Dining, University Hall

 Why should I attend?

-- Connect with CFA alumni working in communications, fine arts, media, and performing arts
+- Connect with CFA alumni working in performance, entertainment, public relations, multimedia, and non-profit arts industries

 - Identify new professional avenues that leverage your passion

-- Gain clarity about next steps for launching creative careers
+- Gain clarity about next steps for launching your creative career

 - Practice informational interview skills with understanding alumni